Student Records Policy

 Personally Identifiable Information: Includes the name of the student, the student's parent or other family members, the address of the student or parent, personal identifiers such as social security or student numbers, personal characteristics or information requested by a person whom the University reasonably believes knows the identity of the student to whom the education record relates.
 In cases where aggregate data is released, this definition includes any cell sizes with five or fewer students.

 School Official: Faculty, staff, student employees, or committees (when the members of the committee are appointed or elected to an officially constituted committee) who perform a function or task on behalf of, and at the request of, the University, its faculty, colleges, schools, departments or units are School Officials for purposes of this policy.
-Additionally, agencies, organizations, contractors, consultants, volunteers and other outside service providers officially acting on behalf of the University and subject to the control of the University and that provide services, functions or conducts research the University would otherwise perform itself are considered school officials for the purposes of this policy (e.g., accountants, attorneys, degree or transcript services, testing services, computer security services, etc).
+Additionally, agencies, organizations, contractors, consultants, volunteers and other outside service providers officially acting on behalf of the University and subject to the control of the University and that provide services, functions or conducts research the University would otherwise perform itself are considered school officials for the purposes of this policy (including, but not limited to accountants, attorneys, degree or transcript services, testing services, computer security services).

 Student: For purposes of this policy, an eligible student is anyone who is currently attending or who has previously attended the University of Kansas. with the following exceptions:

-- A minor child who is taking non-credit classes, workshops, seminars, clinics, camps etc. designed and targeted exclusively for minor children.
+2. A minor who is taking non-credit classes, workshops, seminars, clinics, camps etc. designed and targeted exclusively for minor children.

 See also “Attendance”.